discourse/discourse/docs/INSTALL-cloud.md

 - The default of **1 GB** RAM works fine for small Discourse communities.
 We do recommend 2 GB RAM for medium communities.

 - The default of **Ubuntu 14.04 LTS x64** works fine.
-The latest [LTS distribution][lts] is recommended.

-- Docker requires a 64-bit installation regardless of your Ubuntu version.
-Additionally, your kernel must be 3.10 at minimum.
-The latest 3.10 minor version or a newer maintained version are also acceptable.
+At minimum, a 64-bit Linux OS with a kernel version of 3.10+ is required.

 - The default of **New York** is a good choice for most US and European audiences.
 Or select a region that is geographically closer to your audience.